Distance Learning FAQs

 Yes, as you are required to learn the same material.
 The only difference is the course delivery method.

 Yes.
-Computers are available in the college’s computer labs or library.
+Public access computers are available in the college’s computer labs or library with Internet access, word processing, and other software and computer print stations.

 The computers in the college’s computer labs and library have free Internet access.
 To connect your own computer to the internet, investigate different internet service providers (ISP).
 Some offer free internet access.